sandpiper-framework/sandpiper/README.md

 Sandpiper requires access to a PostgreSQL sever for its data storage (for both primary and secondary roles).
 This can be an existing installation (either on premises or in the cloud) or follow the instructions below to install locally for your desired platform.

-Download the binary from the official download site (or use package manager for your platform such as apt or scoop).
+Download the binary from the official download site (or use package manager for your platform such as apt).

 [https://www.postgresql.org/download/](https://www.postgresql.org/download/)